- Best corner TV mount

 - The TV mount is able to swivel 45 degrees in each direction for great viewing.

-- Only supports 77 lbs, which may not be suitable for bigger and heavier TVs.
+- Only supports 77 lbs, which may not be suitable for bigger and heavier tubes.

 #5 Heavy capacity